Red Cross Opens Field Hospital In Rafah

-(MENAFN- IANS) Gaza, May 15 (IANS) The International Committee of the Red Cross (ICRC) has announced the opening of a field hospital in Rafah in the southern Gaza Strip with a capacity of 60 beds.
+(MENAFN- Nam News Network) GAZA, May 15 (NNN-WAFA) – The International Committee of the Red Cross (ICRC), announced yesterday, the opening of a field hospital in Rafah, in southern Gaza, with a capacity of 60 beds.

-In a statement on Tuesday, it said that the field hospital aims to complement and support the work of the Palestinian Red Crescent Society to meet the enormous health needs in Gaza.
+It said in a statement that, the field hospital aims to complement and support the work of the Palestinian Red Crescent Society, to meet the enormous health needs in Gaza.

-The hospital team will consist of approximately 30 medical workers, providing emergency surgical care, maternal and child health care, neonatal care, pediatric services, and outpatient clinics, with the capacity to manage mass casualties, assess and triage the injured, Xinhua news agency reported, citing the statement.
+According to the statement, the hospital team will consist of approximately 30 medical workers, providing emergency surgical care, maternal and child health care, neonatal care, pediatric services, and outpatient clinics, with the capacity to manage mass casualties, assess and triage the injured.

-According to the World Health Organization, 23 out of 39 hospitals in Gaza are out of service.
+According to the World Health Organisation, 23 out of 39 hospitals in Gaza are out of service.– NNN-WAFA

 Legal Disclaimer: